 The trip started with a stop at In-N-Out Burger.
 Man, that was good food!
 The potatoes for the fries were peeled and cut in the location, and the burger was excellent.
 I could see this chain doing well in the Dallas area.
 We don’t have realistic fast food alternatives to the usual suspects: McDonald’s, Wendy’s, Whataburger, and Burger King.

-The drive to Death Valley was fascinating for a Texas green grass flatlander like me.
+The drive to Death Valley was fascinating for a Texas, green-grass flatlander like me.
 I saw scenery, mountains, hills, and terrain!
-Even more fascinating was the absolute lack of green grass anywhere!
+Even more fascinating was the absence of green grass!
 Even in Las Vegas, empty lots were mostly piles of rocks and dirt.
-In Texas, I am used to empty lots quickly becoming overrun with weeds.
-I am used to actual yards of Bermuda or St. Augustine grasses.
-People in Las Vegas have rock gardens for lawns!
+In Texas, I am used to empty lots quickly becoming overrun with green weeds.
+I am used to yards of Bermuda or St. Augustine grasses.
+People in Las Vegas have rock gardens!

 Anyway, we first did US 95 from Las Vegas all the way to Beatty, NV.
 On this route my brother spotted a rock formation that looked like a monkey: